 From this time the prohibitions of Ihram start.
 Remember their details and follow the rules.
 From this point on men cannot cover their heads for the duration of being in Ihram.

 Departure to Mina

 After sunrise proceed towards Mina.
 On the way, pronounce Talbiyah as often as you can and also utter other supplications.
 But it is ok to follow the procedure of your Mu'allim who usually arranges for hajis to leave for Mina during the night after Isha prayers.

 In Mina offer Zuhar, Asr, Maghrib and Isha prayers.
 Spend that night in Mina and on 9 DHULHIJA, if you already have not left for Arafat offer Fajr prayer there.

 Departure for Arafat

-Offer Fajr prayer, say Takbir Tashriq (Allah-u Akbar, Allah-u Akbar La Ilaha ill-Allah wa-Allah-u Akbar, Allah-u Akbar wa Lillah-il-hamd) and Talbiyah.
-Get ready and reach Arafat by zawal (declining of the sun).
+Pilgrims should perform Fajr prayer and say Takbir Tashriq (Allah-u Akbar, Allah-u Akbar La Ilaha ill-Allah wa-Allah-u Akbar, Allah-u Akbar wa Lillah-il-hamd) and Talbiyah.
+Be prepared to reach Arafat by zawal (declining of the sun).

-Waquf is started at the beginning of zawal (declining of the sun) and ends at the sunset.
-Spend this time uttering Talbiyah, repent on your sins, seek forgiveness and mercy of Allah, say Darud Sharif and utter all the supplications (du'as) in Arabic and in your own language.
-It is better to do Waquf while standing but sitting down is also allowed.
+Waquf begins at the start of zawal (declining of the sun) and ends at the sunset.
+You should spend this time uttering Talbiyah, repenting your sins, seek forgiveness and the mercy of Allah, say Darud Sharif and utter all the supplications (du'as) in Arabic and in your own language.
+It is better to do Waquf while standing but sitting down is also permitted.